The posterior probability of a null hypothesis given a statistically significant result

 \item Store this posterior probability of the null hypothesis being true.

 \end{enumerate} \item Plot the distribution of the stored probabilities, or display summary statistics such as the mean and the 95\% credible interval. \end{enumerate}

 There are two interesting cases.
-The first is when statistical power is low (mean: 10\%); we will show that in this case, it simply doesn't matter much if we get a significant result.
-The posterior probability of the null being true will not change substantially; this is regardless of whether Type I error is 0.05 or some lower value like 0.005, as recommended by \cite{benjamin2018redefine}.
+The first is when statistical power is low (30\%); we will show that in this case, it simply doesn't matter much whether we get a significant result or not.
+The posterior probability of the null being true will not change substantially; this is regardless of whether type-I error rate is 0.05 or some lower value like 0.005, as recommended by \cite{benjamin2018redefine}.
 Note that here, when we say that the posterior probability of the null doesn't change substantially, we are not talking about the mean of the posterior probability; rather, we are more interested in the 95\% credible interval, which represents the uncertainty of the posterior probability.
 Thus, even if the mean of the posterior distribution is numerically lower than the mean of the prior distribution, if the uncertainty associated with the posterior distribution is high, the prior-to-posterior change in mean probability is not really meaningful.

-The other case is where statistical power is high (mean: 90\%); here, the posterior probability of the null being true will change considerably once we have a significant result under repeated sampling, especially if we follow the recommendation of \cite{benjamin2018redefine} to lower Type I error to 0.005.
+The other case is where statistical power is high (90\%); here, the posterior probability of the null being true will change considerably once we have a significant result under repeated sampling, especially if we follow the recommendation of \cite{benjamin2018redefine} to lower type-I error rate to 0.005.

 Anticipating our main conclusion, when the prior probability of the null being true is low, the only situation where a statistically significant effect under repeated sampling can shift our belief substantially against the null hypothesis being true is when statistical power is high.
-When power is low, it simply doesn't matter whether you lower the Type I error to 0.005, as suggested by \cite{benjamin2018redefine} and others.
+When power is low, it simply doesn't matter whether you lower the type-I error rate to 0.005, as suggested by \cite{benjamin2018redefine} and others.

 Null hypothesis significance testing only makes sense if power is high; in all other situations, the researcher is wasting their time computing p-values.
 When power is low, the intuition, that a significant result will lead to a low posterior probability of the null hypothesis being true, is an illusion.

-\section{Case 1: Investigating the posterior probability of the null hypothesis being true when power is low (Type II error 0.90) and the prior probability of the null hypothesis is high (Mean Prob(H0)=.90)}
+\section{Case 1: Investigating the posterior probability of the null hypothesis being true when power is low (type-II error rate 0.70) and the prior probability of the null hypothesis is high (Mean Prob(H0)=.90)}